 1. Denim Ottoman

 This denim ottoman is great for hiding unwanted clutter in the man cave.
-Personally, I use it as a storage compartment for all my video game controllers, but I bet you could place just about anything you want inside.
+Personally, I use it as a storage compartment for all my video game controllers, but I bet this is one of the ultimate man cave ideas you could use to store just about anything you want.

 2. Wine Barrel Coffee Table

-Got a wine barrel you have no idea what to do with?
+Got an empty wine barrel you have no idea what to do with?
 Turn it into a coffee table.
 Use a ratchet strap to help align the area where you’ll be cutting the barrel in half.
 Don’t forget to ensure the strap is straight.

 3. Magnetic Bottle Opener

 I like leaving this magnetic bottle opener on the door of my fridge.
 That way, I won’t even have to open drawers looking for a bottle opener anymore.

 Lauren loves wine like crazy, so she always has a ton of spare wine bottles and old corks laying around.
 One of the good things that has come out of this — apart from our usual wine nights — is this backing I’ve constructed for my dart board.
 It doesn’t hurt that my wall has an added layer of protection against my darts as well.